⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐

 Expectations section- please note that this will change PER DOG.
 THIS WILL NOT BE THE SAME FOR EVERY DOG!.
 Some dogs are older and have already had the socialization and training required.
 Some are puppies and still need the training, etc. So this is just a general outlining of what is expected from the guardian homes.
 We will discuss in private what each individual dog needs and decide if you are the right home.
 Also note that at the end of the dogs breeding use in my program, YOU will be the new owner and they will live the rest of their lives in your home as your pet.

 For female dog guardian homes- UNLESS the home is whelping the litters, the dog will be taken for 9-10 weeks at a time during whelping time!
 1-2 weeks prior to whelping, and 8 weeks during puppy raising.
 The guardian home is allowed and highly recommended to visit their dog anytime they wish during this 10 week period!
 I require that the dog be socialized and used to other dogs and other people.
 I also require they get various titles from AKC, UKC, and/or SV.
 This is something that I will pay for as it is a breeding expense, so we will discuss this later together.
-I require the dog be kept on good quality food (we use Inukshuk Marine 25 for all our dogs and puppies, but also highly recommend raw), and that she gets adequate exercise and attention.
+I require the dog be kept on good quality food (we use Inukshuk Marine 25 and Professional 30) for all our dogs and puppies, but also highly recommend raw), and that she gets adequate exercise and attention.
 The dog can NEVER be overweight, underweight, unkempt (this includes trimming toenails!), or in poor health!
 The dog must be kept as a family member in the home, not kept locked up in a kennel or kept tied outside.
 You are required to keep dog up to date on all shots, flea and tick prevention, heartworm prevention, and vet care needed.
 I will take care of anything breeding related, which is the health tests, titles, and xrays, and taking the dog to its stud, etc. I will pay you $200 from each litter in gratitude for your time and care put into my dog.
 You also have the option to keep a puppy as a one time payment instead of the $200 each litter.

 As for a male placed in a Guardian home: The outlining care and expectations are still the same – I take care of titles, health tests, xrays, etc. And if any travel is needed for use of stud, or to go to the vet for AI, I will cover those costs as well.
 He may spend a few days with me if needed during stud use if he is within distance where that’s more convenient for us.